 4) The best way to fight disillusionment is to view setbacks as situation-specific, temporary, and changeable.

-Most pessimists think they’re being realistics.
+Most pessimists think they’re being realistic.
 But deciding that a situation is hopeless and unbearable is not being realistic.
 It’s simply your perception.
-If you’ve never challenged your assumptions about your situation, you’ll automatically be convinced that the way you perceive things is factual, when it’s actually a result of the way you talk to yourself, and the story you tell yourself about your life.
+If you’ve never challenged your assumptions about your situation, you’ll automatically be convinced that the way you perceive things is factual, when it’s actually a result of the way you talk to yourself and the story you tell yourself about your life.

 You may not be able to change your circumstance, but you can change the self-talk that colors everything you see.
 Challenging pessimistic thought patterns means choosing to see things as they really are, not as they appear to be through the lens of a negative interpretation you’ve applied.